forwchen/vid2frame/README.md

 Joined splits: 2
 ```

+#### Notes
+* Video files are identified with extensions, currently recognizing `['.mp4', '.avi', '.flv', '.mkv', '.webm', '.mov']`.

+* Videos with the same name (without extension) are considered duplicates.
+Only one of them will be processed.

 ### 2. Extract frames for videos in a specific split using `vid2frame.py`
 ```
 usage: vid2frame.py [-h] [-a] [-s SHORT] [-H HEIGHT] [-W WIDTH] [-k SKIP]